RocketCamEvans/Abyssal-Invaders/README.md

 - **Health** regenerates slightly after some victories

 ### Allies
-- Found randomly during exploration
+- **Random encounters** - 8% chance to find an ally when entering a room
+- **Automatic usage** - First attack in battle uses ally's special move for bonus damage
-- Each ally can perform one powerful attack
+- **One-time use** - Each ally provides one powerful attack per battle
-- Ally strength scales with the current floor level
+- **Scaling power** - Ally strength scales with the current floor level
-- Strategic use of allies can turn difficult battles
+- **Strategic advantage** - Can turn the tide of difficult battles

 ## Project Structure